Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 Not only are they unstable and slow, you are rolling the dice every time you use one that the operator isn’t cramming your device full of malware or siphoning off your personal or financial data.
 It’s just not worth the risk.

 While commercial proxies are certainly an option, the more secure, comprehensive, and easily configured VPN solution is preferable, in our humble opinion, at essentially the same price.
-Go with one of top-rated VPN services and don’t risk your security.
+Go with one of the top-rated VPN services and don’t risk your security.

 Look around and you should be able to find one that has established a reputation as a trusted guardian of customer data.
 Good luck with your proxying!